BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2A_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 We find a number of Bash aliases helpful to make it easier to use Bitcoin.

-If you are using a Testnet setup, we suggest the following:
+If you are using a Testnet or Pruned Testnet setup, we suggest the following:

 ```
 $ sudo -u user1 cat >> ~user1/.bash_profile <<EOF